GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 ### Create the device keys

-The following commands create a public / private keypair; only transmit the public key and store the private key on the device.
+The following commands create a public/private keypair; only transmit the public key, and store the private key on the device.

     cd ../bridge